 No, if you’re comparing the cost of doing 10 minutes of work at salary X and 60 minutes of work compensated by Y, but I argue that salary X underestimates the cost of your work by a factor of 2, your salary now only needs to be more than 3 times larger than the work trial compensation, not 5 times.

 When it comes to concretising “how much does employee value exceed employee costs”, it probably varies a lot from organisation to organisation.
 I think there are several employers in EA who believe that after a point, paying more doesn’t really get you better people.
-This allows their estimates of staff time to exceed employee costs by enormous margins, because there’s no mechanism to couple the two together.
+This allows their estimates of value of staff time to exceed employee costs by enormous margins, because there’s no mechanism to couple the two together.
 I think when these differences are very extreme we should be suspicious if they’re really true, but as someone who has multiple times had to compare earning to give with direct work, I’ve frequently asked an org “how much in donations would you need to prefer the money over hiring me?” and for difficult-to-hire roles they frequently say numbers dramatically larger than the salary they are offering.

 This means that your argument is not going to be uniform across organisations, but I don’t know why you’d expect it to be: surely you weren’t saying that no organisation should ever pay for a test task, but only that organisations shouldn’t pay for test tasks when doing so increases their costs of assessment to the point where they choose to assess fewer people.